Simple, fresh ingredients combine to make my family’s favorite Homemade Pizza Margherita! So easy to make and impossible to resist.

 With a simple topping of fresh mozzarella, tomatoes, and basil, this Caprese Pizza is the best vegetarian pizza you’ll ever taste!

 Homemade Pizza Margherita for a Quick Supper

 By now, many of you know about how darn picky my family is!
-There are very few recipe that please them all.
+There are very few recipes that please them all.
 Pizza Margherita is always a hit and so simple to make.
-The first time I served this vegetarian pizza featuring fresh tomatoes, mozzarella and basil, it became an instant family favorite and was soon a regular on our meal rotation.
+The first time I served this vegetarian pizza featuring fresh tomatoes, mozzarella, and basil, it became an instant family favorite and was soon a regular on our meal rotation.

 When my oldest was in college, this was on our Friday night menu when he trekked home for the weekend.
 Though I have a feeling he’d be just as happy with a meat lover’s or sausage and mushroom pizza!
 During Lent, the fish haters were happy when it was a meatless pizza and not tuna casserole for dinner.
 Served with a seasonal tossed salad, Pizza Margherita won’t break your budget or your diet!

 Much as I love the ease of using a premade pizza dough, it’s even better to have some homemade on hand.
 This recipe makes two crusts, so park half in the freezer for another meal.
 Or double the toppings and make two pizzas!